kudelskisecurity/hlf-cfg-gen/README.md

 # Cleaning

-The following commands will clean all containers, volumes and networks in docker, use with care.
+The following commands will clean all containers, volumes and networks in docker, use with care
 ```bash
 $ docker stop `docker ps -a | awk '{if (NR!=1) {print $1}}'`
 $ docker rm `docker ps -a | awk '{if (NR!=1) {print $1}}'`